NuroDev/nuro.dev/data/blog/2021_in_review.md

 The final & largest purchase of this year is that I finally purchased my dream car, like most tech enthusiast's, a [Tesla Model 3](https://www.tesla.com/model3).

 5 years after first learning about the iPad with wheels I wanted one & have been saving up for it ever since.
-5 years later, 1 deposit & 1 car trade-in later, I finally purchased my dream car.
+5 years later, 1 deposit & a car trade-in later, I finally purchased my dream car.

 I originally ordered a brand new model, but due to a huge demand for cars & the on-going parts shortage, I later cancelled that order and instead ordered an ex-demo model which I later learned was an ex-press car used for many UK review sites, such as [What Car?](https://www.youtube.com/watch?v=kHw3bfydrLM).